 - In rare instances, seizures.

 The gasses are very common in human medicine but few veterinarian practices have both.
 The advantage of gas anesthesia is the control of the depth of the anesthesia.
 It can deepen it or lighten it as needed during a procedure.
 If there is a complication, the veterinarian may wake up the cat almost immediately if it is safe to do so.
 While there is no 100% safe anesthesia, gas anesthesia has the fewest associated risks.
 Propofol is the injectable of choice for some veterinary procedures.
-It is quick-acting, offers a rapid recovery period, and has little drug after effects.
+It is quick-acting, offers a rapid recovery period, and has few drug after-effects.
 Yet, for cats with certain liver diseases, propofol is not good since the liver metabolizes it.

 Pre-surgery blood work is very important.
 Although it is not a guarantee, it will allow the vet to know if there are issues with the liver or other organs.
 A Savannah with any infection showing up in the blood results should not have surgery unless it is a life-saving procedure